jaescalo/terraform-akamai-examples/Onboardig/DeclarativeRuleTree/1_pm_secure_by_default_appsec/README.md

 **Use Case:** Fully onboard a domain to Akamai incluiding the certificate creation (Secure by Default), edge hostname, cp code, property, DNS records and application security.
 In this particular example 2 hostnames are onboarded which presents an additional challenge to the configuration because of the need of reusing the code to create and validate DNS records.

 ## Property Manager Provider
-Use for creating new Edge Hostnames, CP Codes and of course new Properties.
+Creates new Edge Hostnames, CP Codes and of course new Properties.
 The property is also expressed fully in HCL (no longer JSON snippet dependencies).
 This was a featured introduced early in 2023.
 The [Akamai Terraform CLI](https://github.com/akamai/cli-terraform) can also generate all of the necessary `*.tf` files and import script.
 Therefore if you have a golden configuration already on Akamai you can just use it to build the base for your code.

 ### The Certificates